10 Jaw-Dropping Instagrammable Spots in Prague You Can’t-Miss

 Photo Tip:

-Frame your shot with the garden’s ornamental stairs and include the Prague skyline in the background.
+All for your shot, framed with the garden’s ornamental stairs and the Prague skyline in the background.

 8. Kampa Island

-Known as Prague’s “Venice,” Kampa Island offers picturesque canals, charming houses, and quaint streets.
-It’s an ideal location for candid and romantic shots.
+Dubbed Prague’s “Venice,” Kampa Island consists of postcard canals, pretty houses, and quaint streets.
+It’s a perfect place for both candid and romantic shots.

 Best Angle: